litestar-org/litestar/docs/usage/14-testing.md

 If you are using **Session Middleware** for session persistence across requests then your route handlers may expect preloaded session when you are mocking request to the route handler.
-To mock request with session cookies, you can use `TestClient.create_session_cookies` to mock session.
+To mock request with session cookies, you can use `TestClient.update_session_cookies` to mock session.
 The session middleware will then load session from the session cookies that you provide.

-`TestClient.create_session_cookies` accepts the following arguments:
+`TestClient.update_session_cookies` accepts the following arguments:

 - session_data: You can pass dictionary to this argument to preload the session.